mongoq/fpgarduino/README.md

 Das Labor - Labortage 2018 PDF (TODO)

-FPGArduino A Cross Platform RISC V IDE for masses Marko Zec, University of Zagreb: https://youtu.be/Q5GEMc2oYsw
+FPGArduino: A Cross Platform RISC-V IDE for masses, Marko Zec, University of Zagreb: https://youtu.be/Q5GEMc2oYsw

 Example use: https://youtu.be/2DlkXjZnMjc